Colony (album)

 Colony is the fourth studio album by Swedish heavy metal band In Flames, released on 21 May 1999 via Nuclear Blast Records.

-It is the first In Flames album to feature the band's classic line-up; Björn Gelotte switched to lead guitar to replace Glenn Ljungström and Daniel Svensson filled the drummer position left vacant by Gelotte.
+It is the first In Flames album to feature the band's classic line-up; Björn Gelotte switched to lead guitar, to replace Glenn Ljungström, and Daniel Svensson filled the drummer position left vacant by Gelotte.
 Peter Iwers became the new bass player, replacing Johan Larsson.
 With Anders Fridén and Jesper Strömblad remaining on vocals and rhythm guitar respectively, this lineup remained unchanged until 2010.

 In 2021, it was named one of the 20 best metal albums of 1999 by Metal Hammer magazine.

 Music

 Lyrics and musical style

-The album deals with various aspects of religion, society, and spirituality, from the somewhat positive light of Embody the Invisible and The New Word, to the more negative Zombie Inc. and Scorn.
-Colony features a faster, tighter, and more energetic approach to the music than displayed on the previous album, Whoracle, though the song-writing approach is similar.
+The album deals with various aspects of religion, society, and spirituality, from the somewhat positive light of "Embody the Invisible" and "The New Word", to the more negative "Zombie Inc." and "Scorn".
+Colony features a faster, tighter, and more energetic approach to the music than displayed on the previous album, Whoracle, though the songwriting approach is similar.

 Songs

-The title of the song The New Word is subject to debate.
-According to the track list on the back cover of the original 1999 release, the official In Flames web site, and the lyrics printed in the original 1999 CD booklet, the correct title is The New Word; however, according to the heading of the lyrics printed for the song in the original booklet, the track list on the 2004 re-release, and the official Nuclear Blast Records web site, the song is called The New World.
+The title of the song "The New Word" is subject to debate.
+According to the track list on the back cover of the original 1999 release, the official In Flames web site, and the lyrics printed in the original 1999 CD booklet, the correct title is "The New Word"; however, according to the heading of the lyrics printed for the song in the original booklet, the track list on the 2004 re-release, and the official Nuclear Blast Records website, the song is called "The New World".
 The 2009 re-release Colony: Reloaded did nothing to clear up this issue, with the insert and the booklet containing the same inconsistency as the original 1999 release.
-The song's lyrics themselves, meanwhile, suggest that The New Word is indeed the correct title.
+The song's lyrics themselves, meanwhile, suggest that "The New Word" is indeed the correct title.

-"Pallar Anders Visa" is Swedish and means "Will Anders Visa (credit card) hold up".
-It is also an instrumental, just like the bonus track, "Man Made God".
+"Pallar Anders Visa" is a cover of the Swedish folk song "Pallars-Anders visa" which can be roughly translated as "song of Anders the thief".
+It is an instrumental, just like the bonus track "Man Made God".
+Guitarist Björn Gelotte talked about it in an interview:It's an old Swedish traditional song.
+Really old.
+"Pallar Anders" is a name, but it means "Anders, the guy who steals apples" and it's his song.
+I don't know how to translate it.

-The song Embody the Invisible appears in the soundtrack for the video game Tony Hawk's Underground.
+The song "Embody the Invisible" appears in the soundtrack for the 2003 video game Tony Hawk's Underground.

-The tracks Behind Space '99 and Clad in Shadows '99 (which are only available on different issues of this album) are both remakes of the tracks first heard on Lunar Strain, although Behind Space '99 excludes the acoustic guitar outro present on the original version.
+The tracks "Behind Space '99" and "Clad in Shadows '99" are both remakes of the tracks first heard on Lunar Strain, although "Behind Space '99" excludes the acoustic guitar outro present on the original version.

-This would be the first time the band would down tune their guitars from C standard on previous album with Ordinary Story and Colony being tuned to drop A#, something they would continue on future albums.
+This would be the first time the band would down tune their guitars from C standard on previous album with "Ordinary Story" and "Colony" being tuned to drop A#, something they would continue on future albums.

 Track listing

 Deluxe edition (2004)

-Contains the following, in addition to the above tracks:
+Contains the following, in addition to the standard track listing along with the instrumental "Man Made God":